Code-Institute-Submissions/https-github.com-farah-maria-women-in-coding-history/README.md

 Code for the timeline was borrowed from the following website: https://alvarotrigo.com/blog/html-css-timelines.
 However, there were numerous bugs in the code, which I had to fix so that it worked on all sized screens.
 I'll discuss these later.

+All images for the timeline are open source, and from Wikimedia Commons (https://commons.wikimedia.org/wiki/Main_Page).

 -_Feedback Form_-

+The feedback form is responsive and functional on all different devices from the size of an iphone 4 up.
+I already knew how to code forms from my HTML course material, however I taught myself how to make a fully responsive one from W3 schools "HOW TO - Responsive Form" at http://www.w3schools.com/howto/howto_css_responsive_form.asp/.

+I have yet to make this form active beyond the data being sent to the Code Institute formdump address.
+To make this website a functioning site of current use, the main thing I need to do is to change this, so that I receive the data and am able to respond to the feedback in how I develop the project in future.

+When I learn JavaScript later in my diploma course, I will use this language to code a properly interactive form with a pop up page that says "Thank you for submitting your feedback!".

+As the timeline project is at its inception stage, I deliberately wanted a feedback form with space for whatever views users have.
+This is why there is a large text box.
+I'm effectively gathering views as if I'm holding a market research event, with the first users giving a full account of their views, first impressions and feelings.
+Later, when the project gathers momentum and there is a social media presence for WICH, I will narrow the options down on the form to radio button answers to specific questions.

+The email address box only accepts text that is recognisably in the format of a proper email address (a validated and required input field).
+The form is not submitted unless an email address is entered.
+The addresses will eventually be used, when this site is live and fully functioning, for updates and possibly a newsletter or blog.

+## **Testing**

+## **Bugs**

+## **Validator Testing**

+## **Accessibility & Lighthouse Report in Dev Tools**

+## **Deployment**

+## **Acknowledgements**